Spacetime-Meta/documentation/README.md

 # Documentation
 The goal of this repository is to assemble a knowledge base for the community to build on top of Spacetime Metaverse.
-For information about the project and its mission, you can read the [whitepaper](https://github.com/Spacetime-Meta/documentation/blob/main/whitepaper.md).
+For information about the project and its mission, you can read the whitepapers.

 **Space Chunk policyID: 7652a254a5691f32203c093fcbd74193447c8724cadaf5e7402cf33b**